HL7/fhir-us-ndh/input/pagecontent/index.md

 4. [Distributed Query Actor](query-ig.html)

 ### Relation to US Core
 This implementation guide was written for a US audience and profiles resources from US Core STU5.0.1, where available (Practitioner, PractionerRole,Organization, and Location), and otherwise from R4.0.1 (CareTeam, Consent, Endpoint, HealthCareService, InsurancePlan, OrganizationAffiliation, VerificationResult).
 The Network profile is based on USCore Organization, since there was no contradiction between the USCore profile and the NDH requirements.
 However, the NPI and CLIA identifier types, which are Must-Support, are clearly intended for provider organizations only and are not expected to be populated for other organization types.
-Restriction profile is based on R4.0.1 Consent profile.
+Restriction profile is based on the R4.0.1 Consent profile.
 <br />
 ### Overview of NDH - Resource Relationships
 Note: the following diagrams provide a high-level view of the relationships between resources used in this IG.
 They do not necessarily reflect all of the relationships/references between resources.

 #### All Resource Relationships 1
-A high level view of the relationships beween resources.
+A high level view of the relationships between resources.
 <figure>
     {% include RelResource.svg %}
     <figcaption></figcaption>